jprieton/html-scaffold/README.md

-# html-scaffold
+# HTML Scaffold
-A simple base to small HTML projects
+A simple base for small HTML projects